jvcudis/tnotes/content/jenkins/gotcha-on-multi-staged-dockerfile.md

 draft: false
 Categories: ["jenkins", "dotnet", "ci"]
 ---
-When I tried using the Jenkins **Declarative Pipeline** to build, test and package a .NET Core lambda within a container, it throws an error saying `Cannot retrieve .Id from 'docker inspect <x> as <y>'` but it did build the different stages successfully, it's just right after building that it throws the error.
-I did a bit of research and found out that it is an existing Jenkins plugin [issue](https://issues.jenkins-ci.org/browse/JENKINS-44609).
+When I tried using the Jenkins **Declarative Pipeline** to build, test and package a .NET Core lambda within a container using a multi-staged dockerfile, it throws an error saying `Cannot retrieve .Id from 'docker inspect <x> as <y>'`.
+The strange thing is that it *did* build the different stages successfully.
+I checked by running `docker images` to see what images are currently available in the system.
+I did a bit of research and found out that it is an existing issue of the Jenkins docker plugin [issue](https://issues.jenkins-ci.org/browse/JENKINS-44609).
 <!--more-->

 Below is the Jenkinsfile and Dockerfile that throws the error:

 `Dockerfile.build`
-{{< highlight Dockerfile "linenos=table,linenostart=1,style=manni" >}}
+{{< highlight Dockerfile "linenos=table,linenostart=1,style=rainbow_dash" >}}
 FROM microsoft/dotnet:2.1.503-sdk-alpine as appbuild

 # Copy csproj and code and restore as distinct layers